 The EU-AITF grant is being used for the following:

-- Financial support for drilling of exploration wells at the most promising geothermal prospects to assist developers secure finance for subsequent exploration or appraisal wells.
+- Financial support for drilling of exploration wells (40% for three boreholes) at the most promising geothermal prospects to assist developers secure finance for subsequent exploration or appraisal wells.

-- Development of regional geothermal database of prospects in the region.
+- Providing information regarding geothermal prospects in the region.

 - Pre-application training workshops for developers.